1985

 lost-in-the-swell-gabon

-Travel the world in search of waves unknown, as far from civilization, and as close to nature as possible.
-Aurel Jacob, Ronan Gladu and Ewen Le Goff, the three members of the “Lost in the Swell” collective, were part of a very closed circle of the last surf explorers of the modern era.
-Like the pioneers of the 1970s, the trio of Breton surfers set out in search of pristine, unridden waves.
-Waves on which no man had left his wake before.
-Unlike their 20th century predecessors, they documented their adventures through films they shared for free on YouTube.
-OXBOW sponsored the trio, supporting them in their wildest adventures such as a catamaran trip to the Solomon Islands, fat biking in Gabon, or riding on the backs of donkeys in Morocco… The brand was especially proud to support this band of non-professional surfers who were also true friends that were funny and conveyed eco-responsible values.
+Travel the world in search of unknown waves, as far from civilization as possible and close to nature.
+Aurel Jacob, Ronan Gladu, and Ewen Le Goff, the three members of the “Lost in the Swell” collective, were part of a very exclusive circle of the last surf explorers of the modern era.
+Like the pioneers of the 1970s, this trio of Breton surfers set out in search of pristine, unridden waves—waves on which no man had left his mark before.
+Unlike their 20th-century predecessors, they documented their adventures through films they shared for free on YouTube.
+OXBOW sponsored the trio, supporting them in their wildest adventures such as a catamaran trip to the Solomon Islands, fat biking in Gabon, and riding on the backs of donkeys in Morocco.
+The brand took special pride in supporting this band of non-professional surfers, who were also true friends with a great sense of humor and conveyed eco-responsible values.

 2019